You may have noticed that each day of your journal includes the prompt: “Someone to silently thank…”

 The idea behind this daily prompt weaves together two concepts, both rooted in Buddhist teachings — but present in other philosophies and cultures, too.

 The first is loving-kindness, or simply wishing well for others.
-In traditional practice, this begins with ourselves, then gently expands outward — to those we love, those we know, strangers, even those we struggle with.
-It’s not always easy, but over time, it softens our edges and helps us feel more connected.
-So when sending a silent thank you to someone, feel free to add a wish for wellbeing as well, such as “May you be happy.”
+In traditional practice, this is practice we can extend to others, as well as ourselves.
+Some people prefer to begin with someone “easy” for us to wish well for like those we love.
+But we can also include strangers, and perhaps most powerfully - those we struggle with.
+It’s not always easy, but over time, it softens our edges and helps us feel more connected to people.
+So when sending a silent thank you to someone, feel free to add a wish for their wellbeing as well, such as “May you be happy.
+May you live in peace” Our 5 minute meditation also incorporates this practice.

-The second is interdependence — the understanding that our lives are quietly, constantly shaped by others.
+The second concept this wish evokes is interdependence — understanding that our lives are quietly, and constantly shaped by other people.
 Sometimes in obvious ways, sometimes in ways we rarely notice.

 Take your morning cup of coffee.
 It’s easy to overlook, but when we pause, we can trace the web of people involved in getting that cup to us: